Mascarpone Berry Tarts

 Special Notes:

-I also found that it is hard to remove the tarts once they have cooled down from tins, so if you wanted to prepare in cupcake holders that would be easier to remove.
-For sweetener, you can use organic xylitol, erythritol, monk fruit or stevia.
-If you don’t have hazelnuts you can use pecans or just a little extra almonds or walnuts.
+I also found that it is hard to remove the tarts once they have cooled down from the tins, so if you wanted to prepare them in cupcake holders, that would be easier to remove.
+For a sweetener, you can use organic RxSugar or stevia.
+Allulose is a natural sweetener that tastes like sugar but has 90% fewer calories and has minimal impact on blood sugar and insulin levels.
+If you don’t have hazelnuts, you can use pecans or just a little extra almonds or walnuts.

 This keto mascarpone berry tarts recipe tastes great and is full of healthy, fat burning ingredients.
 If you are looking for a healthy, great tasting baked keto treat than try these out!